hello-robot/stretch_ai/docs/dynamem.md

 - `navigate(B)`
 - `place(B)`

-# Running Dynamem
+## Running Dynamem
 You should follow the these instructions to run Dynamem.
+SLAM and control codes are supposed to be run on the robot while perception models are supposed to be run on the workstation (e.g. a laptop, a lambda machine; might also be run on the robot but not recommended).

+### On the robot
+#### Startup
-## Launch SLAM on robots
+#### Launch SLAM on robots

 To run navigation system of [Dynamem](https://dynamem.github.io), you first need to install environment with these commands:
 ```